kevinding0218/InterviewDocuments/Q and A/Algo/Array & Linked List.md

 - Using **Partition**
 	- refer to Partition
 ### Partition
-- Idea: choose a pivot (could be any item in the array, head or tail or middle), at the end of while loop is to partition items in array so that all numbers will be on pivot left side if it's smaller,
+- Idea: choose a pivot (could be any item in the array, head or tail or middle), at the end of while loop is to partition items in array so that all numbers smaller than pivot will be on its left side and all numbers greater than pivot will be on its right side.
 - Template:
 ```
 int start = 0;